Golden-brown zucchini parmesan fritters on tray

 As a protein-rich lunchbox option

-With yoghurt-based garlic sauce
+With yogurt garlic sauce

 As a vegetarian main with roasted vegetables